usman-tahir/hackerrank-30-days-of-code/README.md

 ### Day 16 ("Exceptions - String to Integer")
 This exercise was a basic introduction into try catch blocks, and catching exceptions based on parsing a string.
 If a string could be parsed into an integer, it is printed out; otherwise (once the exception is caught), an error message is printed, instead of the program crashing.

+### Day 17 ("More Exceptions")
+This exercise was centered around creating custom exceptions, and throwing them when arguments to certain methods received invalid input(s).
+The custom made exception was created by extending RuntimeException, an existing exception in Java.